Photo Electric Control Unit Arrays

 - Array requires a small electricity supply (13amp socket)

-- If communications are via a cellular modem then a good signal strength is required for the chosen service provider
+- Where communications is via a cellular modem then a good signal strength is required for the chosen service provider

 - The Meter Administrator will need to formally agree the chosen location with the local distribution company (UMSO).

 - The Array is populated with 30 photocells which represent the whole lighting inventory

 - If more than one type of photocell is in use, then the Array is populated with a representative proportion of each

 - This proportion is reviewed at least annually to reflect changes to your inventory

 - The photocells should be representative of the physical construction: NEMA, one-part miniature and two-part miniature, etc

 - The photocells should be representative of the age of the photocell population, a brand new Array should be populated with photocells recovered from a representative sample of lighting columns

 - Power Data Associates interrogate each PECU Array and download the events recorded by the data logger each night